schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \end{aligned}
 ```

 (column_models)=
-## Column models
+## Chromatographic column models

-During the chromatographic process, components are transported through the column via convection, and experience dispersion due to inhomogeneities in the packing and molecular diffusion.
+During the chromatographic process, components are transported through the column by convection and experience dispersion due to inhomogeneities in the packing and molecular diffusion.
-The previously discussed equilibrium thermodynamics and adsorption kinetics also need to be included in the column model {cite}`Guiochon2006`.
+The equilibrium thermodynamics, adsorption kinetics, and, where applicable, chemical reaction models, also need to be incorporated into the chromatographic column model {cite}`Guiochon2006`.

-Dynamic column models are typically based on the differential mass balances of a control element in the fluid mobile phase and the stationary phase {cite}`SchmidtTraub2020`.
+Dynamic column models are typically based on differential mass balances within a control volume of the fluid mobile phase and the stationary phase {cite}`SchmidtTraub2020`.
-To solve these equations, numerical integration of the partial differential equations (PDEs) is required, although some reduced models have analytical solutions (see {numref}`section %s<model_solution>`).
+This results in a system of partial differential equations (PDEs), which are usually solved using numerical methods.

-To simplify the modeling problem, various assumptions are typically made, which make it easier to develop and solve mathematical models for chromatographic processes.
+However, some simplified models allow for analytical solutions (see {numref}`section %s<model_solution>`).

-These include the assumption of constant fluid density and viscosity, which implies that the properties of the fluid do not change as it passes through the column.
+To simplify the modeling process, various assumptions are often made:

-Moreover, the interstitial volume, fluid flow, and component distribution are assumed to be homogeneous over the column cross-section.
+- The fluid density and viscosity are assumed to be constant, implying no significant changes in fluid properties as it flows through the column.
-Hence, differences in these properties across the column are neglected, which simplifies the modeling process.
+- The interstitial volume, fluid flow, and component distribution are assumed to be homogeneous across the column cross-section.
-Additionally, it is often assumed that there is no convection inside the particles and that transport processes within the particles are entirely governed by diffusion.
+- Convection inside the particles is neglected, and transport within the particles is assumed to be governed solely by diffusion.

 (plug_flow_model)=
 ### Plug flow reactor

-The plug flow reactor (PFR) is the simplest model used to describe the fluid dynamics in a column.
+The plug flow reactor (PFR) model is the simplest approach for describing fluid dynamics in a column.
-This model represents an empty tubular reactor where a mixture is introduced at one end and flows through the reactor as a plug with no mixing along the axial direction.
+In this model, the column is treated as an empty tubular reactor, where a mixture is introduced at one end and flows through the column as a "plug" without axial mixing.
-Although the PFR cannot be used to model a chromatographic process directly, it is a useful starting point for developing other column models.
+Although the PFR model is not directly applicable to modeling chromatographic processes, it serves as a useful starting point for developing more detailed column models.
-The PFR model can also be used to model tubing in a system.
+Moreover, the PFR model can be used to describe tubing in chromatographic systems, which is important for accurately modeling the non-idealities of real processes.

-The mass transport in the mobile phase due to convection is a function of the volumetric flow rate $Q$ applied to the column inlet.
+Mass transport in the mobile phase due to convection is governed by the volumetric flow rate $Q$ applied at the column inlet:

 ```{math}
 :label: convection_pfr